web2py/py4web/apps/_documentation/static/en/_sources/chapter-15.rst.txt

   upon redirection.

 - web2py uses its own request/response objects. py4web uses the request/response objects from the
-  underlying Bottle framework.
-While this may change in the future we are committed to keep them compatible with Bottle because of its excellent documentation.
-Bottle also handles for py4web the interface with the web server, routing, partial requests, if modified since, and file streaming.
+  underlying Ombott library.
+While this may change in the future we are committed to keep them the interface with the web server, routing, partial requests, if modified since, and file streaming.